FedericoBonel/FedericoBonel/README.md

 - I’m @FedericoBonel a Tokyo based aspirant Software Engineer
 - 👀 I’m interested in learning software development and all that's included in that.
-Yes I know, it's a lot, but I'm determined to overcome my self and I'm not afraid to fail, because:  <br>
+Yes I know, it's a lot, but I'm determined to overcome myself and I'm not afraid to fail, because:  <br>
 Failure -leads to-> Learning -leads to-> Gather skills and interiorize knowledge -leads to-> Become a better professional (and almost anything for that matter)  <br>

 - 🌱 I’m currently in college following a CSE major and specialising in Software Engineering. <br>